LAripping/SmartSaber/README.md

 * **Attack Training through "Learn and Detect"**

-  First, the Jedi Master records (or imports) three specific lightsaber moves which the instrument will "learn".
+  Allowing the Jedi Master to record three lightsaber moves which the instrument will "learn".

-  Then, when the young padawan successfully replays any of them, the instrument will "reward" them by playing a distinct sound effect for each move.
+  Then, when the young padawan successfully replays any of them, the program will let them know they nailed it, with visual and sound effects.

+  An example "triple-threat" of moves the program supports are:

   | Downward Slash                           | Overhead Block                           | Reflector Spin                           |
   | ---------------------------------------- | ---------------------------------------- | ---------------------------------------- |
   | ![](initial resources/DownwardSlash.png) | ![](initial resources/OverheadBlock.png) | ![](initial resources/ReflectorSpin.png) |